ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/OrbitStateEquinoctial.rst

 OrbitStateEquinoctial
 =====================

-.. py:class:: OrbitStateEquinoctial
+.. py:class:: ansys.stk.core.stkobjects.OrbitStateEquinoctial

-   Bases: py:obj:`~IOrbitStateEquinoctial`, py:obj:`~IOrbitState`
+   Bases: py:obj:`~ansys.stk.core.stkobjects.IOrbitStateEquinoctial`, py:obj:`~ansys.stk.core.stkobjects.IOrbitState`

    Equinoctial coordinate type, which uses the center of the Earth as the origin and the plane of the satellite's orbit as the reference plane.

-.. py:currentmodule:: ansys.stk.core.stkobjects
+.. py:currentmodule:: OrbitStateEquinoctial

 Overview
 --------